Kingdoms of Sunda

-Salakanagara

 1600-year-old stone inscription from the era of Purnawarman, king of Tarumanagara, founded in Tugu sub-district of Jakarta.

-According to the manuscript “Pustaka Rayja-rayja I Bhumi Nusantara”, the first kingdom in Javadwipa (Java island) is Salakanagara (lit: country of silver).
-Salakanagara was established in Year 52 Saka (130/131 AD).
-The location of the kingdom is believed to be in Teluk Lada, Pandeglang city, the city which is famous for metal works.
-(Pandeglang, or pande gelang is Sundanese words for the maker of metal bracelets or armlets).
-Dr. Edi S. Ekajati, Sundanese historian, conjectured that the location of the capital city of the kingdom was in current Merak City (lit: silvery city).
-Some people also conjectured that the kingdom was situated around Mount Salak, based on the pronunciation of the words Salaka and Salak which are almost the same.

-It is very probable that Argyre or Argyros at the west end of Iabadiou mentioned by Claudius Ptolemaeus Pelusiniensis (Ptolemy) of Alexandria (87-150 AD), in his work “Geographike Hypergesis” is Salakanagara.

-A report from China in 132 said that Pien, the king of Ye-tiau, lent gold stamp and violet ribbon to Tiao-Pien.
-The word Ye-tiau is interpreted by G. Ferrand, a French historian, as Javadwipa and Tiao-pien referred to Dewawarman.

-The Salakanagara Kingdom was then replaced by the Tarumanagara Kingdom.

 Tarumanagara

 The heyday of the Tarumanagara Kingdom was between the fourth and seventh centuries.
 The historical record of the kingdom is a sketchy account by a Chinese traveler and several rock inscriptions discovered in the western part of Java island.
 These sources agree that the most powerful king of Tarumanegara was Purnavarman, who conquered neighbouring countries.

 Sunda Kingdom (United Kingdom of Sunda and Galuh)

 The United Kingdom of Sunda and Galuh was a kingdom in West Java and western part of Central Java territory which emerged as a unification of the Sunda kingdom and the Galuh kingdom.
 The two kingdoms themselves were a result of the division of the former Tarumanagara kingdom.
 This kingdom was often just called the Sunda Kingdom based on historical primary resources such as stone inscriptions and old literature.